nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

         label: Select Class
         default_value: Class
         options:
           - 'New!
-Bachata for Beginners (Monday, December 8th at 8:15pm)'
+Bachata for Beginners (Monday, January 12th at 8:15pm)'
           - 'New!
-Elegance Trio: Foxtrot, Rumba, Swing (Wednesday, December 3rd at 8:15pm)'
+Salsa for Beginners  (Thursday, January 22nd at 8:15pm)'
           - 'Ladies Line Routine Advanceed (Salsa, Bachata, Monday at 6:45pm)'
         is_required: true
     submit_label: Register